-29 SAFETY MANAGEMENT PLAN
+SAFETY MANAGEMENT PLAN

-29.1 TENANTS, LICENSEES, SERVICE PROVIDERS AND OTHER STAKEHOLDERS
+28.1 TENANTS, LICENSEES, SERVICE PROVIDERS AND OTHER STAKEHOLDERS

-A Safety Management Plan is a form of evidence that demonstrates to Darwin Port that other organisation's standard in the management of safety is aligned to legislative and good practice methodology.
-All Darwin Port stakeholders shall have a safety management plan in place.
+A Safety Management Plan is a form of evidence that demonstrates to Darwin Port that other organisation's standard in the management of safety is aligned to legislative and best practice methodology.
+All Darwin Port stakeholders should have a safety management plan in place.